-Deleting emails can be a tedious process on the iPhone, especially since the "Trash All" options have been removed when iOS 10 first came out.
-Though likely well intentioned, this change has placed an undue burden on all of us iPhone owners who now have to erase emails individually.
+Deleting emails can be a tedious process on the iPhone, especially since the "Trash All" options have been removed ever since iOS 10 first came out.
+Though likely well-intentioned, this change places an undue burden on all of us iPhone owners who now have to erase emails individually.

 Erasing them individually can equate to a significant amount of wasted time — just check out the video below if you don't believe me, which applies to iOS 10, iOS 11, and iOS 12.
 Thankfully, there's a little-known bug that you can still use to delete all unwanted emails in one go.
 It just doesn't work in iOS 13, which has a new way to bulk-delete emails.

 This simple trick will work in any one of your email folders, whether they're flagged or unread.
 So if you're interested in deleting junk email en masse, I'll show you how to take advantage of this nifty bug.
 It's lasted for three major iOS updates, but iOS 13 killed it.
 So if you're running iOS 13, make sure to check out our guide on bulk-deleting the new way.

 The next thing you'll want to do is check to see if there are any emails you want to keep, so scroll through the filtered view to make sure you won't be deleting something important.
-If you find anything you don't want to delete, just select the email, then press the folder button at the bottom of the screen and move it to a different mailbox, then repeat Step 1.
+If you find anything you don't want to delete, there are multiple things you can do.

-Once you're sure that only unwanted emails are left, it's time to proceed, so go ahead and tap on "Edit" in the upper-right corner.
-Once in edit mode, select just one email by tapping the circle to the left of it, then proceed to the next step.
+Once you're sure that only unwanted emails are left, it's time to proceed, so go ahead and tap on "Edit" in the upper right.
+Once in edit mode, select just one email by tapping the circle to the left of it.

 Now comes the magical part.
-Tap and hold the "Move" button located at the bottom of your screen, but don't let go just yet.
-Next, deselect the email that you chose in the previous step, then you can release your finger from the "Move" button.
+Tap-and-hold the "Move" button at the bottom, but don't let go just yet.
+Next, tap to deselect the email you highlighted, then you can release your finger from the "Move" button.
 This will cause all emails in the filtered view to be selected at once, so tap "Trash" on the next screen to delete them all.
 You can tap the filter button again the folder view to see what's left.

-If you're worried that you might have deleted an important email, don't worry.
-You can still go to your trash bin and give it one final look before the emails are permanently deleted.
-Once you're certain that nothing important's been missed, tap on "Edit," then "Delete All" to fully purge your email app of any trashed mail.
+If you're worried that you might have deleted an important email, you can still go to your trash bin and give it one final look before the emails are permanently deleted.
+Once you're confident that nothing significant is in there, tap on "Edit," then "Delete All" to purge your email app of any trashed mail.
 You could also wait until they auto-delete, if enabled, which could be after one day, one week, or one month.